NBISweden/workshop-genome_assembly/exercises/exercise_10.md

 [Hi-C Scaffolding with SALSA](https://github.com/machinegun/SALSA)

+For the task, take look at the Datasets page, follow the link to the Illumina Ecoli ERX008638 dataset.
+Start a download of read 1 from the ftp link directly to your workspace with the `wget` command (replace `$URL` with the link you copied).

+{% highlight bash %}
+wget "$URL"
+{% endhighlight %}

 ### Task 2.

 10X Genomics is a fairly recent platform designed for assembling large genomes, but also with phased output.